-Going traveling, backpacking whatever you want to call it, it is a rite of passage for young westerners hailing everywhere from LA to London.
-But is it really the best way to experience another culture, or do you just spend weeks flitting from place to place with little to show for it but snapshots and kitsch souvenirs?
+But is it the best way to experience another culture, or do you spend weeks flitting from place to place with little to show for it but snapshots and kitsch souvenirs?

 1. Spending time with people just like you?
-That ain’t experiencing another culture!
+That isn't experiencing another culture!

 2. You'll be paid to be there.